emraher/huskydown/README.md

 [![Linux Build Status](https://travis-ci.org/emraher/wildcatdown.svg?branch=master)](https://travis-ci.org/emraher/wildcatdown)
 [![Windows Build Status](https://ci.appveyor.com/api/projects/status/4ejevtp69fcrr31o?svg=true)](https://ci.appveyor.com/project/emraher/wildcatdown)

-If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in huskydown PDF template (which you can create by following the simple instructions below) and the [bookdown book](https://bookdown.org/yihui/bookdown/).
+If you are new to working with `bookdown` and `rmarkdown`, please read over the documentation available in wildcatdown PDF template (which you can create by following the simple instructions below) and the [bookdown book](https://bookdown.org/yihui/bookdown/).

 This project provides a template for writing a PhD thesis in R Markdown, and rendering those files into a PDF formatted according to [the requirements of the Kansas State University](https://www.k-state.edu/grad/etdr/etdr-handbook.pdf).
 It uses the [Kansas State University Thesis class](https://www.k-state.edu/grad/etdr/template/latex_source.zip) to convert R Markdown files into a PDF formatted ready for submission at KSU.
 This project was inspired by the [thesisdown](https://github.com/ismayc/thesisdown), [bookdown](https://github.com/rstudio/bookdown), and [huskydown](https://github.com/benmarwick/huskydown) packages.